 This meditation about radical amazement was inspired during a class on Rabbi Abraham Joshua Heschel at the Pardes Institute of Jewish Studies.
 I wondered silently if it would be possible to write a prayer that captures the experience of radical amazement, thus creating a meditation to prepare the eyes and open the heart to awe and wonder.
-Read an essay about the thinking behind the allusions and metaphors in this meditation, also entitled “The Rhythm of Wonder,” on RitualWell.org.
+Here’s a link to read an essay about the allusions and metaphors in this meditation — also entitled “The Rhythm of Wonder,” on RitualWell.org.

 The Rhythm of Wonder

 When the mountains sing,

 And the sun lifts day from night,

 When the rivers waltz to hymns of rain,

 And the oceans drum on cliffs of stone,